• Skip to primary navigation

 • train tracks table

-• Science table (for that one you probably need to cover the top with some durable protective layer)
+• Science table (for that one, you probably need to cover the top with some durable protective layer)

-Basically, this IKEA hack kids activity table can be whatever you want it to be 😁
+This IKEA hack kids activity table can be whatever you want it to be 😁

 Dimensions